dropbox/dropbox-sdk-js/UPGRADING.md

 ```
 var dbx = new Dropbox({
-    access_token: 'my_token'
+    accessToken: 'my_token'
 });
 ```

-Additionally, when using features like assume user, they are not set as a part of the constructor rather than creating a new client.
+Additionally, when using features like assume user, select admin, or path root they are not set as a part of the constructor rather than creating a new client.
 Logic like this:

 ```
 var dbx = new DropboxTeam({
-    access_token: 'my_token'
+    accessToken: 'my_token'
 });
 var dbx_user = dbx.actAsUser(user_id);
 dbx_user.usersGetCurrentAccount();